What Is a Tradeline and How Does It Impact My Credit Score?

 Some examples of accounts in bad standing may include:

-• Accounts closed due to delinquency
+• Accounts that are past due

 Recent changes in the major credit reporting agencies and major credit scoring models may be more forgiving about some negative information.
 For example, FICO® 9 scores no longer factor in third-party collection accounts that have been paid off in full, and unpaid medical debt is given less negative weight.
 However, FICO® 9 isn’t as widely used as FICO® 8.[8]